 This Policy aims to strike a fair balance between the financial needs of the Council and the wellbeing needs of our customers, recognising that failure to recover monies due impacts on the Council's ability to provide key services.
 We are committed to treating customers fairly and equitable, and with understanding, dignity and respect.
 We will provide suitable support including signposting those customers owing money to the Council to appropriate services, ensuring they are maximising reliefs, discounts or benefit entitlements.
 This support includes the Advice Shop and external agencies providing money management advice.
 We aim to ensure that customers circumstances are considered when determining appropriate recovery action, including potential emerging costs for ongoing support and care.
-Section 9 of this policy gives more details of how we support people.
+Within the stakeholder section of this policy, there are more details of how we support people.

 Early engagement is actively promoted when a customer does not pay.
-In the event, that the customer does not engage or have a repayment plan in place, the Council's debt partners (Sheriff Officer) will progress this.
+In certain circumstances and depending on the debt type, if a customer does not engage or have a repayment plan in place, the Council's debt partners (Sheriff Officer) will progress this.
 They will use a range of collection strategies, only resorting to the most serious with sequestration (taking legal possession of assets) and inhibitions (registered against property owned), when necessary, as reflected in the small number of instances of their use.